JohnTerragnoli/ECE382_Lab07/README.md

 DMM to ground and each of the three different sensors.
 Placed objects certain distances away from the sensor to watch the voltage rise when it got closer to a wall.
 This worked for all three sensors.

 ##3 ADC10 subsystem
-This will be setup by wiring the sensors as three different inputs to the MSP430.
+This will be setup by wiring the sensors as three different inputs to the MSP430 via the ADC10 (analog to digital converter).
+This is a type of chip inside the actual MSP430.
 Registers to use: